cantordust/pyrception/README.md

 # Overview
-Pyrception aims to serve as a simulation and conversion framework for different perceptual modalities.
-Currently, it supports simulation of visual pathways of the mammalian retina, but the goal is to incorporate other modalities as well, such as auditory, olfactory and so forth.
+Pyrception is a simulation framework for biorealistic simulation of perceptual modalities.
+Currently, it supports visual pathways of the mammalian retina, but the long-term goal is to support modalities such as auditory, olfactory and so forth.
 It can also serve as an input conversion library for encoding raw multimodal sensory input into a uniform spike train suitable for processing with spiking neural networks.

-At this stage, only the visual package is implemented.
-The auditory and olfactory packages are work in progress.
-Contributions are welcome in case you would like to help with the implementation of these modalities!
+Contributions are welcome, especially for the implementation of modalities other than vision.

 ## Installation